gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-11/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-security/pull/59: `ssh-iam` will now do a better job of reporting error messages if it reads an OS user that is missing the "comment field", which ssh-iam uses for storing the IAM user name.
+  https://github.com/gruntwork-io/module-security/pull/59: `ssh-iam` will now do a better job of reporting error messages if it reads an OS user that is missing the &quot;comment field&quot;, which ssh-iam uses for storing the IAM user name.

 </div>